pebble-dev/developer.rebble.io/source/_posts/2016-03-09-Dont-Panic-We-Are-Here-To-Guide-You.md

   [*Appstore Publishing*](/guides/appstore-publishing) to help you get your hard work into the hands (onto the wrists?) of others.

-* We’ve added new guides for {% guide_link tools-and-resources/cloudpebble %},
+* We’ve added new guides for
   [*Pebble Draw Commands*](/guides/graphics-and-animations/vector-graphics), and more areas of Pebble development.